-If you are going to take your dog for a ride on your motorcycle, I hope you’ll at least take a few minutes to think of your dog’s safety on the bike as well.
+The bottom line… If you’re going to take your dog motorcycling with you, I hope you’ll at least take a few minutes to think of your dog’s safety as well.

-And… I can’t help but admit that I actually love the dog motorcycle jacket!
-It’s great for all dogs — whether they ride on a motorcycle or not.
+And… I actually love some of these dog motorcycle jackets!
+Plus, jackets are great for all dogs — whether they ride on a motorcycle or not.

 If you found this post helpful, it would mean the world to me if you would share it with others on Pinterest: